2010 Copenhagen terror plot: Munir Awad

-Munir Awad, 29, Lebanese-born Swedish national.
+Munir Awad, 29, is a Lebanese-born Swedish national.
 He received a sentence of 12 years in prison.
 He was silent during the trial (Danish: Byret), but told his version of events before the appeal court (Danish: Landsret).
 The state prosecutor demanded a 14-year sentence, while a lay judge recommended a 10-year sentence.
 The judges and the other lay judges decided on a sentence of 12 years.

 While in prison he attempted to contact others by connecting other participants to a phone call with his wife, thereby attempting to communicate with people he was forbidden to contact.
 According to the Swedish Prison and Probation Service, Awad has a network of contacts among radicalized individuals.
 He was religiously active in the prison and attempted to radicalize inmates.

 Munir Awad was previously arrested in Pakistan in 2009 on suspicions of terrorism, together with Mehdi Ghezali, a former Guantanamo-detainee.
 Munir Awad is the son-in-law of Helena Benaouda, head of the Muslim Council of Sweden.
 This led some Swedish newspaper editors to question Benaouda's role as head of one of the country's largest Muslim organization.
 The suspects' various ties to the Stockholm Grand Mosque also stirred up some media attention.
 Stockholm mosque is a chapter of the Islamic Association of Sweden.

 In 2013 he was transferred to Saltvik prison after his appeal to have his conviction overturned in a Danish court was dismissed.
 Awad was the only one to appeal his conviction.